 Type of transcripts you must submit depend on your situation:

-Students who have earned their GED should submit unofficial transcripts for the time that they attended high school, along with official or unofficial GED test scores.
-GED score reports may be requested via the GED website.
+Students who have earned their GED should submit transcripts for the time that they attended high school, along with GED test scores.
+GED score reports may be requested via the GED Testing Service website.

-Homeschooled students should submit unofficial transcripts from an accredited curriculum and/or (as applicable) official or unofficial GED test scores.
+Homeschooled students should submit transcripts from an accredited curriculum and official GED test scores, as applicable.
 See the For Homeschooled Applicants page for more information.

-International students must submit unofficial copies of their academic records.
+International students must submit transcripts of their academic records.
 See the For International Applicants page for more information.

-If you have completed a bachelor’s degree at an accredited institution, you are not required to submit your high school transcripts, but you must submit unofficial final transcripts from the college or university attended along with unofficial transcripts from all post-secondary institutions attended.
+If you have completed a bachelor’s degree at an accredited institution, you are not required to submit your high school transcripts, but you must submit final and official transcripts from the college or university attended along with transcripts from all post-secondary institutions attended.

-Following acceptance, you should request official copies of your transcripts from each high school and/or college attended.
-Students typically need to request official transcripts from the institution’s registrar’s office and should do so early to allow time for processing.
+Please request official copies of your transcripts from each high school and/or college you attended.
+Students typically need to request official transcripts from the institution’s registrar’s office or website.
+Please order your transcripts early to allow time for processing.

-The documents can be either mailed to DigiPen directly from the school (preferred) or mailed by you in a sealed envelope as prepared by the school.
+The documents can be either mailed to DigiPen directly from the school or mailed personally if they are sealed in an envelope with the issuing institution’s registrar stamped across the seal.
 Transcripts should be mailed to:

 DigiPen Institute of Technology